 While the Wolf’s are called upon to provide homeowners with sugar maples for their aesthetic addition to a domestic landscape—in addition to the sugar maple, they sell patented varieties developed for their ability to be beautiful in different climates, urbanity and weather conditions—they have recently begun sourcing maples developed specifically for sugaring.
 The sap of one of the varieties, the “Super Sweet,” was developed at the Cornell Maple Program to be up to six or seven percent sugar, a figure that brings the ratio of sap to syrup from 40:1 down to 20:1 or lower.
 Imagine that!

-The Wolf’s purchase responds not only to their own desire to plant a few Super Sweets on their own property, but to their growing sense that there is a market for these specialty maple trees, at least in rural New Jersey; the sense, in other words, that today’s homeowners and homesteaders are returning to a practice observed by their
+The Wolf’s purchase responds not only to their own desire to plant a few Super Sweets on their own property, but to their growing sense that there is a market for these specialty maple trees, at least in rural New Jersey; the sense, in other words, that today’s homeowners and homesteaders are returning to a practice observed by their subsistence-farming ancestors.
+Planting maples for sugar is a thing again!

 Younger sugar maples lining a country road in central Vermont.
 These beauties are just starting to show their seasonal rainbow colors.